zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 The next attack we consider is this: every time a miner finds a rare "1" bit, that means if they reroll, the odds that they will change it to a "0" is very high.
 So we need to consider an attacker who is willing to reroll every block that turns up a "1" in the harmonic series.
-Such an attacker is able to get 1 bit of influence over the outcome.
+Such an attacker is able to get around 1 bit of influence over the outcome.

 `BR = block reward`
 The cost of this is